Columbia Lions football

-The Columbia Lions football program is the intercollegiate American football team for Columbia University.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Ivy League.
-The Columbia football team is the third oldest college football program in the United States: Columbia played Rutgers University in the fourth college football game, on November 12, 1870, in New Jersey.
-It was the first interstate football game.
-The first three college football games were played between Princeton and Rutgers in 1869 and 1870.
-Columbia plays its home games at the 17,000-seat Robert K. Kraft Field at Lawrence A. Wien Stadium in Inwood, Manhattan, the northernmost neighborhood on Manhattan island.
+The Columbia Lions are the college football team representing Columbia University.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Ivy League.

+Columbia's is the third oldest college football program in the United States, after those of Princeton and Rutgers; Columbia played Rutgers on Nov.
+12, 1870, in the fourth intercollegiate football game and first interstate game.

+Having finished the 2024 season tied with Dartmouth and Harvard for first place in conference play, the Lions are reigning Ivy League co-champions.
+They play home games at the 17,000-seat Robert K. Kraft Field at Lawrence A. Wien Stadium in Inwood, Manhattan, the northernmost neighborhood in the island borough of Manhattan.

 History

 Early years (1870–1899)

 Some time in early November 1870 – while November 12 is most cited, others claim November 5 or 11th – Columbia's intercollegiate football journey began with a short trip to New Brunswick, New Jersey, to play Rutgers.
 Columbia lost 3–6 in the first college football game between schools from different states.
 The school struggled for most of the 19th century.
 It was not until after the turn of the century that the team would enjoy sustained success.